 And we have the question of, okay, why, since it's such an open and shut case, why is he not pleading guilty and trying to get a plea deal?

-Well, if you recall, he did get a sweetheart deal from the prosecutor the first time around, and he got rid of his tax charges, got rid of the gun charge, he didn't have to plead actual guilt to admission of crime there.
+Well, if you recall, he did get a sweetheart deal from the prosecutor the first time around, and he got rid of his tax charges, got rid of the gun charge.

 That sweetheart deal was uncovered by a judge who said, you know what?

-I'm gonna look into this.
+I'm going to look into this.

 The Biden family always gets special treatment.

-You had this case that was going to be swept under the rug, he never would have faced justice.
+If you had this case that was going to be swept under the rug, he never would have faced justice.

-There was a public outcry because those IRS agents stood up, there were whistleblowers, brought the case back to life, embarrassed Weiss, we actually charged this open and shut case, and the evidence proves it's open and shut.
+They were whistleblowers, brought the case back to life, embarrassed Weiss, so he actually charged this open and shut case.

-The drugs were there when he had just bought the gun.
+The drugs were there when he had just bought the gun, yet DOG was not going to prosecute.

 Again, this shows that the Biden crime family thinks they could get away with everything.

-So the only question left is given that there's home court advantage in this Delaware jury, will that make a difference ultimately?
+So the only question left is: given that there's home court advantage in this Delaware jury, will that make a difference ultimately?

-I I think home court advantage is is true.
+I think Home Court Advantage is true.

-I'd I'd really love to believe that.
+I'd really love to believe that.

-And then he went on to say, however, it appears that the venue that you are being tried in, and that the judge that that is in charge of your case plays a much bigger role in whether or not you're going to get a fair trial or not than anything else.
+And then he went on to say, however, it appears that the venue that you are being tried in and that the judge that is in charge of your case plays a much bigger role in whether or not you're going to get a fair trial or not than anything else.

 I mean, and you can see the clear-cut differences between this case and what Donald Trump went through and the case in New York.